 We'll support you to find experiences that will fit in and around your studies, including:

 - Resources – Online resources and useful links

-- ‘I’m a Creative, what next?’ a programme of workshops that gives opportunities for students to meet, engage with and learn from real world practitioners and industry professionals
+- Our Careers Team host a programme of workshops that gives opportunities for students to meet, engage with and learn from real world practitioners and industry professionals

 - Careers advice before and for up to three years after graduation